JuliaDiff/ChainRules.jl/docs/src/index.md

 !!!
 Terminology:
-    Sometimes _pertubation_, _seed_, _sensitivity_ will be used interchangeably, depending on task/subfield (_sensitivity_ analysis and perturbation analysis are apparently very big on just calling everying _sensitivity_ or _pertubation_ respectively.)
+    Sometimes _perturbation_, _seed_, and _sensitivity_ will be used interchangeably, depending on task/subfield (_sensitivity_ analysis and perturbation theory are apparently very big on just calling everything _sensitivity_ or _perturbation_ respectively.)
-    At the end of the day they are all _wibbles_ or _wobbles_.
+    At the end of the day, they are all _wibbles_ or _wobbles_.

 ### Self derivative `Δself`, `∂self` etc.